Canon M50 Mark II vs R5

 The Canon EOS M50 Mark II and the Canon EOS R5 are two digital cameras that were revealed to the public, respectively, in October 2020 and July 2020.
-Both the M50 Mark II and the Canon R5 are mirrorless interchangeable lens cameras that are based on an APS-C (M50 Mark II) and a full frame (Canon R5) sensor.
-The M50 Mark II has a resolution of 24 megapixels, whereas the Canon R5 provides 44.8 MP.
+Both the M50 Mark II and the R5 are mirrorless interchangeable lens cameras that are based on an APS-C (M50 Mark II) and a full frame (R5) sensor.
+The M50 Mark II has a resolution of 24 megapixels, whereas the R5 provides 44.8 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS M50 Mark II and the Canon EOS R5?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Canon M50 Mark II and the Canon R5 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 The M50 Mark II can be obtained in two different colors (black, white), while the R5 is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon R5 is notably larger (32 percent) than the Canon M50 Mark II.
 Moreover, the R5 is substantially heavier (91 percent) than the M50 Mark II.
 It is noteworthy in this context that the R5 is splash and dust-proof, while the M50 Mark II does not feature any corresponding weather-sealing.